PaulinaCzarnota/Human-Computer-Interaction-CA-Presentation-2022-23/README.md

-This repository contains my team's first Continuous Assessment presentation for the **Human-Computer Interaction** module, completed in the second year of our Computer Science program at **TU Dublin**.
+This repository contains my team's first Continuous Assessment presentation for the Human-Computer Interaction module, completed in the second year of our Computer Science program at TU Dublin.

 ## Project Overview